therobbiedavis/Feeding-Foundation/README.md

 ## 🌍 Pre-geocoding (Recommended)

-Pre-geocoding stores latitude/longitude coordinates in `locations.json`, improving performance and reducing API quota usage.
+Pre-geocoding stores latitude/longitude coordinates in `locations.json`, which speeds things up and cuts down on API usage.

 ### Using Google Geocoding API (Recommended)